AndreHenkel/traffic_gym/README.md

   * The amount of cars directly affected by each traffic light

 # Architecture
-The program will have following classes
+The program is constructed as following
 ## Vehicle
 That stores information about the vehicle
 ## Street
 Information about the street, which vehicles are on it and where the crossings are located.
 ## Controller
 This class controls the movements of the cars, so that they brake, move and wait at a turn if they are cannot turn right now.

-TODO: Still unclear where and how to implement the lightnings
+## Display
+Responsible to display the current state, also takes in mouse and keyboard events
+## Crossing
+Is the joint between streets and holds traffic lights
+## Traffic Lights
+Store information about the position, the current state and the cars, that are "watching/affected by" it.

 # Movements
-The vehicles will randomly turn, but only a certain amount of times, to avoid that they can be in the environment forever.
+The vehicles will randomly turn.